Electronic Remittance Advice

 - Email Address

-- Paper Enrollment Application: Providers can also choose to complete and mail a paper application.
+- Paper Enrollment Application — Providers can also choose to complete and mail a paper application if preferred.
 Please make sure to follow the instructions included with the application in order to successfully enroll for EFT.
-Please allow four weeks processing time for paper applications.
+Allow four weeks processing time for paper applications.

 Providers can instantly confirm ERA enrollment by accessing the PROMISe™ Provider Portal.
 Upon entering the portal select My Home in the upper left-hand corner and then select EFT and ERA Enrollment.
 This page displays the ERA enrollment status and Submitter ID number the provider service location is linked to.